danforked/djnf-coding/README.md

 # Coding for DJNF fellows

-Resources for the 2016 Dow Jones News Fund training at the University of Missouri.
+Resources for the Dow Jones News Fund training at the University of Missouri.

+## `/2016`

-This repo contains files that detail the fundamentals of the Python programming language; how to take a stab at scraping a web page table with a basic Python script; a guide to get rolling with Python at home or work; and more!
+This folder contains files from the 2016 training session detailing the fundamentals of the Python programming language; how to take a stab at scraping a web page table with a basic Python script; a guide to get rolling with Python at home or work; and more!

+## `/2017`

+Same!

+### Set up Python yourself!
+Check out our guide: `install_guide.md`.

-Contact Alex Richards with any questions ([alex@ire.org](mailto:alex@ire.org)).
+Contact Cody Winchester with any questions ([cody@ire.org](mailto:cody@ire.org)).